 Residents of Benalla and Portland and anyone who has visited those areas between 15 and 17 November are urged to get tested and to isolate until they get their test result.

-Testing sites have been established in Benalla and Portland at:
+Testing sites in Benalla and Portland are available at:

-In response to the South Australian outbreak, interstate truck drivers travelling through Victoria from South Australia are being asked to get tested.
+In response to the South Australian outbreak, interstate truck drivers travelling to Victoria from South Australia are being asked to get tested.

 Cases by Local Government Area